Newsletter

 Before you go – Register for the U. S. Department of State’s Smart Traveler Enrollment Program (SMART).
 Please visit https://step.state.gov/step This is a free service.
 You will receive safety and security updates from the local embassy.

 - Make multiple copies of key documents and keep paper copies with you.
 Give copies to family and friends.
-Electronic copies should be saved in a secure online location.
+Save electronic copies in secure online location.

 - Visit travel.state.gov/destination ahead of time to learn of security concerns.

 While you are there use a money belt of similar pouch to hold cash, tickets and IDs.
-Select something that can be tucked or secured in your clothing or worn around the waist or neck, concealed, yet accessible to you.
 If using a backpack, use a zipper lock and wear it backward.

 - Leave valuates at home!
-If you insist on bringing your expensive jewelry or electronics, store them in a hotel safe or in your room, out of plain sight.
+If you insist, store them in a hotel safe or in your room, out of plain sight.
 Expensive luggage can attract the wrong eyes.

 - Secure your phone and camera.
-Use a strap if you use a camera to keep it secured to your body.
+Use a strap to keep secured to your body.

 - Stay alert and always maintain your guard.